BuildSafe Data Processing Agreement

-9.1 Should the Data Subject request access to or information about the Data Processor’s Processing of the Data Subject’s Personal Data, the Data Processor shall forward such request to the Controller.
+- Should the Data Subject request access to or information about the Data Processor’s Processing of the Data Subject’s Personal Data, the Data Processor shall forward such a request to the Data Controller.

-10.1 The Controller shall be entitled to, upon request and without cost, receive a written report from the Data Processor, which specifies what measures the Data Processor has taken to fulfil the obligations set out in the Data Processing Agreement.
+- The Data Controller has the right, upon request and at no extra cost, to receive a written report from the Data Processor, which specifies what measures the Data Processor has taken to fulfil the obligations set out in the Data Processing Agreement.

-10.3 Party shall bear its own costs for audits conducted in accordance with this Section 10.
+- Each Party shall bear its own costs for the inspections in accordance with Section 2.

-11.1 The Processor undertakes to establish and maintain appropriate technical and organisational measures in order to protect Personal Data against unauthorised or unlawful processing and against accidental, unauthorised or unlawful destruction, loss, alteration or disclosure.
-Such measures shall be decided taking into account (i) state of the art, (ii) the costs of implementation, (iii) the risks of the processing, and (iv) the degree of sensitivity of the Personal Data being processed.
-Such measures are not limited to logging the data, maintain a security policy, a safe IT environment and physical safety measures and safety routines.
+- The Data Processor shall implement appropriate technical and organizational measures in order to protect and safeguard the Personal Data that is Processed against Personal Data Breaches.
+Such measures shall be taken with consideration to (i) the technical possibilities available, (ii) the costs of implementing the measures, (iii) the particular risks associated with the Processing, and (iv) the degree of sensitivity of the Personal Data Processed.
+Such measures include, but are not limited to, keeping logs of the data, having adopted a security policy, a secure IT environment, and physical security measures and security procedures.

-11.3 The above mentioned technical and organizational measures shall include but not be limited to:
+- The above-mentioned technical and organizational measures shall include, but not be limited to:

-• adoption of a company security policy and instructions on processing of Personal Data within the Processor’s organisation;
+- implementation of a company-wide security policy and instructions for Processing of Personal Data within the Data Processor’s organization.

-• regular education of employees and other personnel involved in the processing of Personal Data, regarding the security policy as well as instructions and other Applicable Data Protection Regulations.
+- recurrent training of employees and other personnel involved in the Processing of the Personal Data, regarding the security policy as well as instructions and other Applicable Data Protection Regulations.

-• implementation of a secure IT environment, including inter alia necessary security routines, encryption systems, user authorization and back-up routines, including retention of back-up copies; and
+- establishment of a secure IT environment, including, inter alia, the required security procedures, encryption systems, user authorization and back-up routines, including storage of back-up copies.

 12. Limitation of liability